kaicode/SnoScribe/README.md

 Clinical note
      │
      ▼
-Local LLM (Ollama)          ← runs on your machine, no data sent externally
+Configured chat model (see Configuration)  ←  Ollama (local) or OpenAI / Anthropic / Google
-     │  extracts conditions & medications as structured JSON ▼
+     │  one call; extracts conditions, procedures & medications as structured JSON │
-FHIR Terminology Server     ← SNOMED CT concept lookup
-     │  matches each finding to a concept code + display term ▼
-Structured annotations
+     ▼
+Per-entity enrichment (each entity processed in parallel)
      │
+     │  1.
+FHIR $expand on terminology server  —  SNOMED CT lookup; fuzzy filter if expansion empty │  2.
+Optional synonym LLM + $expand again  —  if still no hits │  3.
+Optional Infinity rerank              —  when there is no exact expansion match, score │                                            candidate terms and accept the best concept if ≥ threshold │
      ▼
+Structured annotations (codes + displays)
+     │
+     ▼
 Web UI                                      ←  highlights in note, cards per entity
 ```

-The language model and terminology lookup run in parallel for each note, keeping response times low.
+For each request, the app runs **one** LLM call over the full note, then runs this **three-step** enrichment pipeline **in parallel** across entities (FHIR resolution with fuzzy/synonym fallbacks, then optional **reranking**).

 ---